zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Fri Jan 24 2025
+Last update on Sat Jan 25 2025

-**342 day before 2026 ⏱** days before new years
+**341 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with horror, by Zbot ❤️
+🤖 This README.md is updated with love, by Zbot ❤️
 </section>